GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

   bezier("A.north", "C.north", (1, 3), (5, 3), name:"line")
   content("line.mid", "i", align: center, fill:white, frame:"rect", padding:0.1, stroke: none)
 }), numbering: none)

-From the diagram, we can see the representation of $tr(A B C)$, $tr(C A B)$ and $tr(B C A)$ are identical, indicating the same operation.
-The diagrammatic representation is less redundant than the algebraic representation.
+In this diagram, the cyclic connection of indices creates a closed loop that represents the trace operation.
+Regardless of which matrix we designate as the "starting point," the topological structure remains invariant.
+This visual proof immediately reveals why the three expressions $tr(A B C)$, $tr(C A B)$, and $tr(B C A)$ are equivalent—they correspond to identical tensor network contractions.
+The diagrammatic approach thus provides a more intuitive understanding than algebraic manipulation alone.
 ])

 == Einsum notation and computational complexity
-In the program, a tensor network topology can be specified with `einsum` notation, which uses a string to denote the tensor network topology.
-For example, the matrix multiplication can be represented as `ij,jk->ik`.
-The intputs and outputs are separated by `->`, and the indices of different input tensors are separated by commas.
+In computational implementations, tensor network topologies are commonly specified using `einsum` notation—a compact string representation that encodes the contraction structure.
+For example, matrix multiplication $C = A B$ is represented as `ij,jk->ik`, where inputs and outputs are separated by `->` and indices of different input tensors are separated by commas.

-In the following, we use the `OMEinsum` package to demonstrate how to specify a tensor network topology, optimize the contraction order, and perform the contraction.
-A tensor network topology can be specified with the `ein` string literal, or the more flexible `EinCode` constructor.
+The following examples use the `OMEinsum` package to demonstrate tensor network specification, contraction order optimization, and execution.
+Tensor network topologies can be defined using either the convenient `ein` string literal or the more flexible `EinCode` constructor for programmatic construction.

 ```julia
 julia> using OMEinsum